MeetMangrove/playbook/mangrove_friends.md

 As a Mangrove member, you'll have to ensure that the MF community is well-animated by posting regularly, giving feedbacks and helping people.

+Every week, one of the MM writes a Weekly News of what's happening in the community on the MF Slack.
+This person is the one in charge of the Weekly Call.